-Credits: 5 units per semester Grade Level: 10-12 Length: 1 year, but may be taken in just fall or spring Prerequisites: for incoming 10th graders, ≥ B in Beginning Journalism; for incoming 11th-12th graders ≥ B in previous English class or permission from Journalism teacher.
+Credits: 5 units per semester Grade Level: 10-12 Length: 1 year, but may be taken in just fall or spring

+Prerequisites: for incoming 10th graders, \geq A in Beginning Journalism; for incoming 11th-12th graders \geq B in previous English class or permission from Journalism teacher.

-Students completing Beginning Journalism will have priority of enrollment.
+Students completing Beginning Journalism with an A or better will have priority of enrollment.
 All other students will be enrolled on a space-available basis.

 This course will give the student, as staff member, the experience of writing for the student-run school newspaper and online news site.
-The class features a workshop environment, and assignments and deadlines are unique for each student.
+The class features a workshop environment.
 The ability to work with a high level of independence and individual responsibility is required.
 All students will apply interpersonal and problem-solving skills on a regular basis as they function as members of an organization.
 Select students will have the opportunity to perform various other functions such as editing, photography, artwork, and business management.